Virtual data room vs notion hero.

 What's a good Notion data room template structure?

 If you decide to use Notion, keep it simple.
 Create a parent page called "Data Room" with sub-pages for: Company Overview, Team, Product, Market, Financials, Legal, and References.
 Link or embed documents in each section.
 Set the page to "invite only" and share via email rather than creating a public link.
-The structure should mirror how a VC diligence checklist is organized - not how you think about your business internally.
-That said, remember you won't get any visibility into whether investors are actually reading the materials.
+The structure should mirror how a VC diligence checklist is organized, not how you think about your business internally.
+That said, remember you won't get any visibility into whether viewers are actually reading the materials.

 How does Ellty compare to Docsend for pitch decks?